front-end-foundations/session1/README.md

 HTML tags or elements all have a default property - “display“ - which is either block or inline.

 Most HTML elements are block elements which means that they create a rectangular region in the browser.
 These are part of the box model upon which all web page rendering is based.
-It is easy to see the boxes using the inspector.
+We'll see these boxes using the inspector.
-￼

 The "opposite" of block in HTML is inline.
 An example might be a piece of italicized text or a link inside a paragraph.
 The paragraph tag - `<p>` - creates a box and typically has space above and below it while the italicized text does not and simply flows along with the rest of the text.

-A `<div> `tag is a special block tag which is used to create a logical division in your code.
+A `<div>` tag is a special block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics.

 A `<span>` tag is used to create arbitrary inline elements.